bareboat-necessities/bbn_rust_sandbox/rust_1w_temperature/README.md

 ### Notes:
 - Ensure the 1-Wire interface is enabled on your Raspberry Pi.
 You can enable it by adding `dtoverlay=w1-gpio` to `/boot/firmware/config.txt` and rebooting.
-- The code assumes the sensor is connected to GPIO pin 4.
-Adjust the pin number if necessary.

 ### See: